domeniconappo/smfr/README.md

 Social Media Flood Risk (SMFR) is a platform to monitor specific flood events on social media (currently, only Twitter).

+The software is developed as Exploratory Research project at the JRC - European Commission facilities and is released under [EUPL license](LICENSE.md).

 Current version is based on:
   - Twitter Stream API to filter tweets using keywords and/or bounding box criteria
   - ML algorithms and models for classification of tweets (flood relevance)